On a regular basis I get an email from a novice “joke writer” that goes something like this:

 There is much more involved with trying to sell jokes or other stand-up comedy material to comedians than most folks care to try to comprehend.

-Because of that, most people don’t really have much of a chance at getting paid in that regard unless they actually know what they are doing when it comes to writing comedy material for a comedian and have a solid plan to overcome some of the issues involved with getting started.
+Because of that, most people don’t really have much of a chance at getting paid in that regard unless they actually know what they are doing when it comes to writing comedy material for a comedian and have a plan to overcome some of the issues involved with getting started.

 Note: For a better understanding of the information that follows, you may want to review audio episode 10 in the Stand-up Comedy Secrets For Beginners series.